 - Mash potatoes.

-- Add sprouts, chopped green chillies, ginger-garlic paste, finely chopped coriander, grated carrots.
+- Add sprouts, chopped green chillies, ginger-garlic paste, finely chopped coriander, and grated carrots.

 - Add chat masala and salt as per the taste.